|Best overall||Apple Studio Display||SEE IT||

 - Not the most vibrant colors

 Windows DAW programs with multitouch support, like FL Studio, Bitwig Studio, Cakewalk Sonar, and others.
 Taking advantage of PC multitouch support with the Asus ZenScreen Touch MB16AMT adds the extra perk of lightweight portability.
-It measures 9 mm in thickness and weighs just under 2 pounds, making it easy to take with you whether you’re at home, in the rehearsal studio, or at a live show.
-A built-in 7800 mAh battery powers the monitor at full brightness for about 4 hours—more than enough time for the average stage show—and its case folds into a four-position stand including portrait and landscape orientations.
+It measures 9 mm in thickness and weighs just under 2 pounds, making it easy to take with you whether at home, in the rehearsal studio, or at a live show.
+A built-in 7800 mAh battery powers the monitor at full brightness for about 4 hours—more than enough time for the average stage show—and its case folds into a four-position stand, including portrait and landscape orientations.

 For a portable monitor, the ZenScreen Touch MB16AMT exhibits good brightness and contrast and employs Asus Ultra-Low Blue Light and Flicker-free technology to alleviate eye fatigue.
 Besides its 10-point maximum touch sensitivity, it also works with the included stylus and a small joystick control for navigation.

 The ZenScreen Touch MB16AMT is not only a PC monitor; it connects to computers, tablets, smartphones, game consoles, and cameras through its micro-HDMI and USB-C ports.
 However, turnabout is fair play, so while Mac users can connect to the ZenScreen Touch MB16AMT, that comes with very limited touch functionality, and connecting to an iPad doesn’t support ZenScreen touch functionality at all.

 Why it made the cut: The most luxurious, high-performance curved monitor for being completely immersed in music production, the Samsung Odyssey Neo G9 performs at a level as high as its price.